evidentlyai/evidently-report-action/README.md

 [![GitHub Action](https://img.shields.io/badge/Action-Evidently-blue?logo=githubactions)](https://github.com/evidentlyai/evidently-report-action)

 A flexible, CI-friendly GitHub Action to run Evidently's CLI for data and ML model monitoring reports.
-This action integrates Evidently's evaluation workflows into your CI pipelines with options for local and cloud storage, test summaries, smart result links, and optional GitHub Check Runs.
+This action integrates Evidently's evaluation workflows into your CI pipelines with options for local and cloud storage, test summaries and smart result links.

 ---